 I’ll also be recording for release online the Harvard undergraduate General Education course “The Elements of Rhetoric” taught for many years by James Engell.
 Now that I can satisfactory use an iPhone as a video camera, I hope to overcome the challenges of including multiple camera angles on the lecturer and capturing student responses to questions; it’s a very interactive course.

 Deb and I hope to continue our tradition of blogging our summer Vespa touring.
 We start with five weeks in the Netherlands and Belgium (with a dip into Germany).
 We then try to blend into a New York Times tour based in Aix-en-Provence about opera led by Fred Plotkin, who led an Oldways tour of Liguria we took at least 15 years ago; we’ve reserved at the headquarters hotel and purchased tickets to each of the operas.
 August will be more relaxed, mostly at the villa.

 Study Groups at HILR

-I’m currently leading a study group called “The Golden Age of Rock and Roll” covering the years 1953-1963.
+I’ve just finished leading a study group called “The Golden Age of Rock and Roll” covering the years 1953-1963.
 This has given me an excuse to read a lot more about Elvis, Sam Phillips, Little Richard, Chuck Berry and the rest of the gang.
-I’ve also gotten to listen to a lot of the music again.
-The course website is at the moment on Harvard’s Canvas platform and accessible only by HILR members.
-I plan to duplicate it at ruml.com/goldenage as soon as possible.
+I’ve also gotten to listen to a lot of the music again. [course website].

 My most recent past study group was “The Bible and Modern Scholarship” given in the spring of 2017. [course website]And before that: “An Intellectual History of Judaism and Christianity” [course website] gave me an chance to consolidate a great deal of scattered reading about the biblical period.